-A Man Reportedly Tried To Torch A Huge Spider But Set His Apartment On Fire In The Process
+A California Man May Have Accidentally Set His Apartment On Fire While Trying To Torch A Huge Spider

 It's unclear if the spider survived.

-This wouldn't be the first time mankind has used flame throwing in an attempt to slay a spider.
+This wouldn't be the first time mankind has used flame-throwing in an attempt to slay a spider.
 Seattle fire officials in 2014 said a man tried to kill a spider using a can of spray paint and a lighter when the wall caught fire and spread, causing significant damage to his home.

 Blake Montgomery is a reporter for BuzzFeed News and is based in San Francisco.